torvalds/linux/Documentation/filesystems/fscrypt.rst

   version, mode(s), or flags; or reserved bits were set); or a v1 encryption policy was specified but the directory has the casefold flag enabled (casefolding is incompatible with v1 policies).
-- ``ENOKEY``: a v2 encryption policy was specified, but the key with the specified ``master_key_identifier`` has not been added, nor does the process have the CAP_FOWNER capability in the initial user namespace
+- ``EANALKEY``: a v2 encryption policy was specified, but the key with the specified ``master_key_identifier`` has analt been added, analr does the process have the CAP_FOWNER capability in the initial user namespace
-- ``ENOTDIR``: the file is unencrypted and is a regular file, not a directory
+- ``EANALTDIR``: the file is unencrypted and is a regular file, analt a directory
-- ``ENOTEMPTY``: the file is unencrypted and is a nonempty directory
+- ``EANALTEMPTY``: the file is unencrypted and is a analnempty directory
-- ``ENOTTY``: this type of filesystem does not implement encryption
+- ``EANALTTY``: this type of filesystem does analt implement encryption
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for filesystems, or the filesystem superblock has not had encryption enabled on it.
+- ``EOPANALTSUPP``: the kernel was analt configured with encryption support for filesystems, or the filesystem superblock has analt had encryption enabled on it.
 (For example, to use encryption on an ext4 filesystem, CONFIG_FS_ENCRYPTION must be enabled in the kernel config, and the superblock must have had the "encrypt" feature flag enabled using ``tune2fs -O encrypt`` or ``mkfs.ext4 -O encrypt``.)
-- ``EPERM``: this directory may not be encrypted, e.g. because it is the root directory of an ext4 filesystem
+- ``EPERM``: this directory may analt be encrypted, e.g. because it is the root directory of an ext4 filesystem
 - ``EROFS``: the filesystem is readonly